 Our approach to measuring carbon was developed in accordance with the Greenhouse Gas Protocol.
-Emissions are calculated using the carbon factors from the Department for Environment, Food & Rural Affairs in the UK, the International Energy Agency in France and the Environmental Protection Agency in the USA and are reported as tonnes of CO2 equivalent (abbreviated as tCO2e) based on the Global Warming Potential of each of the “basket of six” greenhouse gases, as defined by the Kyoto Protocol.
+Emissions are calculated using the carbon factors from the Greenhouse Gas Protocol, the Department for Environment, Food & Rural Affairs in the UK, the International Energy Agency in France and the Environmental Protection Agency in the USA and are reported as tonnes of CO2 equivalent (abbreviated as tCO2e).
 Due to rounding of the figures in the bar charts and tables there is not always a precise correlation with the sub-total and total performing figures.

 Globally, Ferguson utilized 957,490,043 kWh for heating, electricity and transportation.
 Our UK operations consumed 94,319,684 kWh for heating, electricity and transportation.
 Overall, the UK business contributed to 5.3% of the Group’s carbon emissions (figure 1) and 9.9% of the Group’s total energy consumption.
 This variance is due to the renewable energy purchased in the UK business, which is reported as market-based carbon emissions.